Registration is currently open, and will remain so until March 10th, 2024

 Which brings me to my second point…

-I really have helped a lot of people learn Korean since 2005.
-And there's a good chance I can help you as well.
+I really have helped a lot of people learn Korean since 2005, and there's a good chance we can help you as well.

 I realize there's a cost to joining, but the fact is it's a very minimal cost considering what you're getting for it and more importantly...

 ...what it can mean if you do find the program to be a good fit for you and it helps you improve your Korean efficiently.

 This language can be learned, relatively easier than most people think, and with each notch of progress comes more interesting opportunities and experiences.